 - (i) Regulation 16 provides for an administrative charge to be debited each year to members' employer contribution accounts and section 10 of the Act provides that administration costs will be paid from the Fund.
 The purpose of the administration charge is to provide for existing and future costs of administering the Scheme.
 The amount of the charge is determined by the Board.
-For the year ended 30 June 2020, the charge was \$1.35 per week per member for all members, active and non-active.
-In addition, from 1 January 2020 an asset based fee of 0.05 per cent of members' account balances was introduced, the fee is charged monthly and capped at \$325 per annum.
+For the year ended 30 June 2021, the charge was \$1.35 per week per member for all members, active and non-active.
+In addition, an asset based fee of 0.05 per cent of members' account balances is charged monthly and capped at \$325 per annum.
 However, the charge for a member with an aggregate balance of \$1 000 or less, is the lesser of the charges applicable to members, or the amount of investment earnings credited to the member's account with a minimum of \$10.
 These charges are included on member annual statements.
-For the year ended 30 June 2020 the amount charged to members' employer contribution accounts was \$16.2 million (2019: \$11.7 million). - (ii) Other expenses include Auditor's remuneration (refer Note 16).
+For the year ended 30 June 2021 the amount charged to members' employer contribution accounts was \$21.4 million (2020: \$16.2 million). - (ii) Other expenses include Auditor's remuneration (refer Note 16).